Kosoko: Return to Lagos

 In 1860, Kosoko persuaded the Oba of Benin to send messages to Dosunmu pressing him to allow Kosoko's return to Lagos.
 Dosunmu, now under British authority, refused this request and noted that things were "not as in former times when Lagos was under the King of Benin to whom annually a tribute was paid".

 After Britain annexed Lagos via the Treaty of 1861, Kosoko was allowed to return to Lagos with the title of Oloja of Ereko, receiving a pension of £400 annually.
 Oshodi Tapa, settled in Epetedo.

 Death and legacy

 Kosoko died in 1872 and was buried at Iga Ereko in Lagos.
 The Kosoko-Akitoye/Dosunmu rivalry spilled over into the economic realm.
 Oba Dosunmu's supporters didn't fully appreciate the British presence in Lagos, while Kosoko's allies exploited the relationship.
 Kosoko's camp comprised men such as Oshodi Tapa and Taiwo Olowo, who enthusiastically entered into trade with European firms.
 At the head of the Dosunmu economic faction was Chief Apena Ajasa, who repeatedly clashed with Taiwo Olowo.
 When Kosoko died, the colonial government estimated that his economic faction was the more powerful one due to the fact that it was composed of at least 20,000 followers.

-Two prominent descendants of his are Omoba Jide Kosoko, a noted Nollywood actor and Adekunle Gold, an Afro-Pop Nigerian artist.
+Three prominent descendants of his are Omoba Jide Kosoko, a noted Nollywood actor, Adekunle Gold, an Afro-Pop Nigerian artist and Deniji Kosoko-King, a prominent figure known for his commentary on African development and historical narratives.

+In popular culture

+In 2026, the historical king's life was dramatised in the Yoruba epic film King Kosoko: The Battle for Lagos, directed by Adebayo Tijani and produced by Ayo Ajayi and Segun Olojo-Kosoko.
+It is scheduled for cinema release on August 28, 2026.